youssef-mansor/TheAgentCompany/workspaces/tasks/admin-check-employees-budget-and-reply-2/task.md

    - Mike Chen
    at http://the-agent-company.com:3000/home

-2. Retrieve equipment prices from Nextcloud (https://ogma.lti.cs.cmu.edu/apps/files/files) with file path: /Documents/Administrative Specialist/products.pdf
+2. Retrieve equipment prices from NextCloud(https://ogma.lti.cs.cmu.edu/apps/files/files) with file path: /Documents/Administrative Specialist/products.pdf

 3. Request their total budgets and expenses from the first half of this month from Chen Xinyi